ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 They don't have the time to upskill - NCCE certificates and money - importance of recruitment

 Although student teachers identified that the items on the new subject knowledge audit did not fit what they were teaching in school.
-As each school creates it;s own material, I would suspect that it would be difficult for a number of computing teachers to refine a master list.
-This is why there is no agreed upon master list.
+As each school creates their own material, I would suspect that it would be difficult for a multiple computing teachers to agree on a 'master list' of skills.
+The national curriculum does not provide a prescriptive list.
+This is to deliberately enable schools to exert autonomy over the curriculum they provide.

 Research Question 1: "Can trainee teachers accurately self-evaluate their subject knowledge"